LSchultz114/emew_spearmint/README.md

-# A SPEARMINT-based EMEWS model exploration (ME) module
+# A Spearmint-based EMEWS model exploration (ME) module

 The python-based ME algorithm attempts to minimize an objective function for a parameter space defined using the Spearmint package for Bayesian optimization.